 The award is annually alternating between the natural and engineering sciences, the life sciences, and the humanities and social sciences.
 In addition, up to two further individuals may each be awarded a Max Planck-Humboldt Medal.
 This is endowed with a personal prize money of 60,000 euros.

-The award ceremony for the Max Planck-Humboldt Research Awards and the Max Planck-Humboldt Medals for the years 2022 and 2021 will take place in Berlin on November 3, 2022.
+The award ceremony for the Max Planck-Humboldt Research Awards and the Max Planck-Humboldt Medals for the years 2022 and 2021 took place in Berlin on November 3, 2022.

 (Press release 28/2022)